fresh-milkshake/searcher-agent/docs/getting-started.md

 1. Create `.env` with `TELEGRAM_BOT_TOKEN`
 2. `uv sync`
-3. Start the bot and the agent (two terminals)
+3. Start the bot and the agent (two terminals) or run `main.py`
 4. Open Telegram and send `/start` to your bot
 5. Create a task, e.g. `/task "AI for medical imaging" Find practical studies`

 ## Troubleshooting

 - If the bot exits with “TELEGRAM_BOT_TOKEN not found”, populate `.env`.
-- If you see rate limits or model errors, set API keys and retry.
+- If you see rate limits or model errors, set API keys and retry, or disable LLM analysis by setting `PIPELINE_USE_AGENTS_ANALYZE=0`.
 - Logs are written to `logs/YYYY-MM-DD.log`.
+- API runs on `http://localhost:8000` when using `start_api.py`.

 ## Helpful links